๐ŸคBusiness Ethics

 Why This Matters

-When you face an ethics question on the exam, you're not just being asked to identify which model applies—you're being tested on your ability to analyze how different frameworks lead to different conclusions about the same dilemma.
-Understanding these models means recognizing that a utilitarian might approve an action a deontologist would condemn, and being able to explain why based on each framework's core logic.
-These models appear constantly in case studies, stakeholder analysis questions, and scenarios where you must justify a recommendation.
+When you face an ethics question on the exam, you're not just being asked to identify which model applies.
+You're being tested on your ability to analyze how different frameworks lead to different conclusions about the same dilemma.
+A utilitarian might approve an action that a deontologist would condemn, and you need to explain why based on each framework's core logic.
+These models show up constantly in case studies, stakeholder analysis questions, and scenarios where you must justify a recommendation.

 Outcome-Focused Models

 These frameworks evaluate ethics by examining results.
-The morality of an action depends on what it produces—benefits, harms, or overall welfare.
-When applying these models, you're essentially asking: "What happens next, and for whom?"
+The morality of an action depends on what it produces: benefits, harms, or overall welfare.
+When applying these models, you're asking: "What happens next, and for whom?"

 Utilitarian Approach

-• Maximizes aggregate welfare—often summarized as "the greatest good for the greatest number," this framework requires calculating net benefits across all affected parties
+• Maximizes aggregate welfare, often summarized as "the greatest good for the greatest number."
+This requires calculating net benefits across all affected parties.

-• Common exam application: cost-benefit analyses, layoff decisions, environmental trade-offs—any scenario requiring you to weigh competing outcomes
+• Common exam application: cost-benefit analyses, layoff decisions, environmental trade-offs.
+Any scenario requiring you to weigh competing outcomes is utilitarian territory.

 Ethical Egoism

-• Prioritizes self-interest as the primary ethical criterion—argues that individuals acting in their own interest ultimately benefits society
+• Prioritizes self-interest as the primary ethical criterion.
+The argument is that individuals acting in their own rational interest ultimately benefits society through efficient markets and clear accountability.

-• Exam relevance: often appears as a foil to other models; you may be asked to critique its limitations in stakeholder contexts
+• Exam relevance: often appears as a foil to other models.
+You may be asked to critique its limitations in stakeholder contexts, since it struggles to account for obligations to parties who can't benefit you in return.

-Compare: Utilitarianism vs. Ethical Egoism—both focus on outcomes, but utilitarianism aggregates welfare across all parties while egoism centers on the decision-maker's interests.
-If an FRQ asks you to contrast self-interest with collective welfare, this distinction is your anchor.
+Compare: Utilitarianism vs. Ethical Egoism: both focus on outcomes, but utilitarianism aggregates welfare across all parties while egoism centers on the decision-maker's interests.
+If a question asks you to contrast self-interest with collective welfare, this distinction is your anchor.

 Rule-Based and Duty-Focused Models